 PLEASE NOTE: Omega 4.x does not require that you use Sass or any of its related frameworks, however the ease of creating layouts and the time saved while doing so by using Sass is invaluable.
 Therefore it is not only encouraged that you embrace Sass, but also these other development tools for managing your local environment and Ruby gems.

-What is Sass, Ruby, and Ruby gems and why do I need them?
+What are Sass, Ruby, and Ruby gems and why do I need them?

 Sass is an extension of CSS3 which adds nested rules, variables, mixins, selector inheritance, and many other features.
 It’s translated to well-formatted, standard CSS using the command line tool or a web-framework plugin and is compiled with Ruby.
 Ruby is the programming language behind Sass and all the things that extend it.
 Ruby Gems like Compass, Susy, and Singularity GS, are basically software packages written in Ruby.